db0/godot-card-game-framework/tutorial/QUICKSTART.md

 * **Pile:** A CardContainer which is meant to hold cards stacked on top of each other.
 The deck and discard pile would be Piles.
 * **Board:** The play area where cards can be placed and where the main game happens.
 * **Manipulation Button:** A button which appears on a Card or CardContainer when you mouse over it.
 Code can be attached to it to do practically anything, but they tend to manipulate the object they're attached to in some way.
-* **Token:** a counter that goes on a card to track and measure various changes as dictated by the game rules
+* **Token:** A counter that goes on a card to track and measure various changes as dictated by the game rules.
+For example a token might track "extra power" on a card.
+* **Counter:** A counter that is tracked in some GUI element that refers to the game as a whole.
+For example a counter might track "player health".